thegoof13/kism-zc-tasks/README.md

 ---

-**ZenTasks** - Bringing zen to your task management experience! 🧘‍♀️✨
+**ZenTasks** - Bringing zen to your task management experience with smart notifications and beautiful design! 🧘‍♀️✨🔔